Facebook unveils Portal TV, which lets friends watch TV together

 Portal TV has the same Story Time feature as the original Portal has.
 The feature superimposes funny masks over the face of person reading one of a menu of animated kids’ stories.
 A parent or a grandparent might use this to read kids or grandkids a story from far away.

 You can choose from a number of interactive games, which also superimpose graphics over the faces of the players.
-One of these simple games puts rabbit masks over the players’ faces and they move their mouths and bodies to grab donuts that fly up on the screen.
+One of these simple games puts rabbit masks over the players’ faces, and they move their mouths and bodies to grab donuts that fly up on the screen.

 The company also announced a couple of new versions of the original Portal, a 10-inch screen Portal and an 8-inch screen Portal Mini device.
 Facebook says it designed both devices to look like picture frames so they would blend in.
 “We wanted this device to fit into every home easily,” said Facebook VP Andrew Bosworth during a press briefing Tuesday.
 The devices work in either landscape or portrait mode.